juradom/Capstone_MJ/pitch.md

 Tokenization & Algorithm Approach
 ========================================================

 After the data was cleaned up, it was then tokenized into n-grams using the RWeka NGramTokenizer function.
 Once the n-grams were determined their frequencies were summarized and sorted to be used in my algorithm.

+For efficiency purposes, I removed any ngrams where the frequency was 1 which reduced the size of my files significantly.

 My algorithm relies on a backoff approach where the prediction is determined by a combination of phrase frequency and n-gram length.
 Priority was given to the n-grams with longer matching sequences.